warkior/FormBuilder-Development/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 1.03 =
+* Bug Fix: Regex fixes in various places to replace deprecated code.
+* Bug Fix: Path fixes to support SSL properly.
+* Added some action hooks and filters in preparation for future enhancements.

 = 1.00 =
 * It's high-time we hit the 1.0 mark with this plugin.
 With the change in ownership, this is a good time to do it.